- Campus Resources

 What is the RC language requirement?

 All LS&A students are required to take the equivalent of two years of foreign language [Note: Students may place out of levels of the language based on prior experience.]
 RC students may elect from five RC languages: Spanish, French, German, Russian, and Japanese OR they may choose any language offered in the LS&A as long it is NOT one of the five offered in the RC.
 RC languages are offered in a fast-track, intensive format that allows students to learn quickly and efficiently.
 After one or two semesters of study, students measure their language skills through a formal proficiency examination in their language and enroll in an advanced readings seminar on a range of literary, cultural, or sociological topics.
 In sum, RC students meet the equivalent of two years of foreign language (same as the LS&A requirement) and then complete an upper-level course in that language (an additional RC-specific requirement), which can be applied to RC and specific LSA concentrations as a 300-level elective.
 Students can also choose to take more seminars for credit.

 What is proficiency?

-Proficiency is a measure of a student’s ability—proficiency is an indicator of a real language ability—not fluency per se, but sufficient that a student would be confident to travel in the country independently.
-The proficiency examination takes place after a student has finished their Intensive II course.
-It’s a multi-part exam, testing grammar, vocabulary, reading and writing, and impromptu speaking.
+Proficiency is a measure of a student’s ability in a second language —not fluency per se.
+The measurement of RC language proficiency allows a student to communicate confidently, and study and travel independently.
+The proficiency examination takes place after a student has finished their Intensive II or Accelerated Review course.
+It’s a multi-part exam, testing grammar, vocabulary, reading and writing, listening comprehension, and impromptu speaking.